Sebastian Vettel 2021: Net Worth, Salary and Endorsements

 While he holds a long list of accolades in Formula 1, Sebastian Vettel is also one of the wittiest drivers on the grid.
 His perfectly timed quips and witty jabs during team radio messages and interviews have become a big hit among the fans.

 Sebastian Vettel: Net Worth 2021

-His current contract with Ferrari puts his annual salary to $36.3 million along with bonuses, making him one of the richest drivers in the F1 grid.
-The length of his contract runs till the end of 2020, after which it is anybody's guess.
+His contract with Ferrari in 2020 put his annual salary to $36.3 million along with bonuses, making him one of the richest drivers on the F1 grid.
+The length of his contract ran till the end of 2020.
 He's driven for two very rich teams: Red Bull with their massive budget and Ferrari with their legacy, ensuring his lifetime earnings at $140 million.

 Sebastian Vettel: Ferrari journey and contract

-However, his Ferrari stint hasn't been nearly as successful.
+However, his Ferrari stint wasn't nearly as successful.
 Joining the team in early 2015, Vettel was the guiding light that Ferrari needed after a dismal 2014 season.
 One could argue that Vettel resurrected Ferrari in the turbo-hybrid era of Formula 1.

 Despite getting off to a positive start, Sebastian's Ferrari journey was full of ups and downs.
 He endured a difficult season in 2016 - scoring no wins and driving a car that wasn't very competitive.

 However, things changed in 2017.
 The SF70h was more than a match for the Mercedes W08 and for the first time in the turbo-hybrid era, Ferrari could challenge Mercedes for the Championship.

 While Ferrari and Vettel made good progress in the first half of 2017, the quest to end Mercedes' domination fizzled in the latter half of the season.
 Mercedes made a big step up in car development.
 Furthermore, a series of reliability issues and driver mistakes effectively ended the Scuderia's hopes of Championship that year.